MI-AFP/tutorials/tutorials/11_performance-debug.md

 ## Measuring time and memory

-When you want to check performance of program and compare two programs or algorithms in terms of time or memory consumption, you need to measure it.
+When you want to check the performance of a program and compare two programs or algorithms in terms of time or memory consumption, you need to measure it.

 ### Basic `time`

 The `time` command is one of the well-known Linux commands for programmers.
 It can be used to show how long a command takes to run.
 That makes it Very useful if you are a developer and you want to test the performance of your program or script.
-Especially to compare time of programs written in other languages "from outside".
+Especially to compare the time of programs written in other languages "from outside".
 For basic usage, you will get three numbers:

 - `real` = total time is taken to run the command (the same as if you use your normal stopwatch)
 - `user` = amount of time that was spent in user mode